 4. The ITACs are tasked with drawing up SCS for the relevant sectors, which set out the skills, knowledge, and outcome standards required of employees in different functional areas of the respective sectors.
 The drawing up of SCS facilitates the formulation of training programmes for recognition under the HKQF.
-21 out of the 22 ITACs have drawn up SCS for their respective industries, and the only remaining ITAC (i.e. Travel ITAC) will complete the drawing up of SCS by early 2022.
-As at 30 September 2021, over 1 340 SCS-based courses have been developed by education and training providers.
+All ITACs have drawn up SCS for their respective industries.
+As at 30 September 2022, over 1 400 SCS-based courses have been developed by education and training providers.
 We will continue to promote SCS to gain wider acceptance by employers as useful guides for the development of in-house training and human resources management, such as staff recruitment and performance assessment.